Nandini-Gopalakrishnan/RFM_Analysis/README.md

-# 📊 Customer Segmentation using RFM Analysis
+#  Customer Segmentation using RFM Analysis

 An end-to-end customer segmentation project that uses **Python**, **MySQL**, and **Power BI** to identify high-value customers and generate actionable business insights using the **RFM (Recency, Frequency, Monetary)** framework.

 ---

-## 📌 Project Overview
+##  Project Overview

 Customer segmentation helps businesses understand customer purchasing behavior and create personalized marketing strategies.

-In this project, I analyzed an online retail dataset and built a complete analytics pipeline—from data cleaning and transformation to customer segmentation and dashboard visualization.
+In this project, I analyzed an online retail dataset and built a complete analytics pipeline, from data cleaning and transformation to customer segmentation and dashboard visualization.

 Using the RFM model, customers were classified into six business-friendly segments to support customer retention and targeted marketing decisions.

 ---

-## 🎯 Business Problem
+##  Business Problem

 Online retail businesses often have thousands of customers with varying purchasing behaviors.
 Treating every customer the same can result in ineffective marketing campaigns, lower customer retention, and missed revenue opportunities.